jamong/music-rnn/README_eng.md

 --------
 ### Modeling Temporal Dependencies in High-Dimensional Sequences: Application to Polyphonic Music Generation and Transcription
 - http://www-etud.iro.umontreal.ca/~boulanni/icml2012
-- Basically, I used above midi files data set to train and test.
+- Above midi files data set was used to train and test.
-- If you want to train with above Data Set directly, wrt below **Usage : Change Data Set**
+- If you want to train with above Data Set directly, please refer **Usage : Change Data Set** below

 Usage